saptarshibasu/kafka-study/README.md

 * Tuning for durability -
   * `default.replication.factor = 3`
 * **Message Size**
-  * `message.max.bytes` defaults to 1MB
-  * `message.max.bytes` indicates the compressed message size
+  * `message.max.bytes` - limits the size of a single message batch
   * `max.partition.fetch.bytes` (consumer) & `replica.fetch.max.bytes` must match with `message.max.bytes`
-  * Larger `message.max.bytes` will impact disk I/O throughput
   * `compression.type` - Accepts the standard compression codecs ('gzip', 'snappy', 'lz4', 'zstd').
 It additionally accepts 'uncompressed' which is equivalent    to no compression; and 'producer' which means retain the original compression codec set by the producer
   * `lz4` is the fastest among the compression algorithms (around 800 mbps)